elizabeth/NWMUNNest/README.md

 1. Run: npm install
 2. Run: npm run adonis serve --dev

+NOTE: You may wanna install adonis on global.
+There are some weird cases where the local doesn't do as you need.

+# Other instructions
+1. Setup the Database and Seed: ```bash adonis  migration:run --seed```

 # Adonis fullstack application

 This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.